ShadowIsReal/Portfolio/README.md

   Main Qualities:

     Experience in making anti-cheats in Luau,
-    Experience with backend in Luau,
+    Experience with general backend in Luau,
     Experience in making admin systems

   Languages I know:

-    Lua/Luau ( Been learning for 2+ years)
+    Lua/Luau ( Been learning for 3+ years)

   Languages I know the basics of:

-    Javascript/Typescript,
     Python,
-    Rust,
     C++

   Languages I am learning: